Section 10 of 15

 It is a good idea to compare the shipping paper to the markings and labels.
 Always make sure that the shipper shows the correct basic description on the shipping paper, and verifies that the proper labels are shown on the packages.
 If you are not familiar with the material, ask the shipper to contact your office.

-If rules require it, the shipper will put RQ, MARINE POLLUTANT, BIOHAZARD, HOT, or INHALATION-HAZARD on the package.
+If HMR requires it, the shipper will put RQ, MARINE POLLUTANT, BIOHAZARD, HOT, or INHALATION-HAZARD on the package.
 Packages with liquid containers inside will also have package orientation markings with the arrows pointing in the correct upright direction.
 The labels used always reflect the hazard class of the product.
 If a package needs more than 1 label, the labels must be close together, near the proper shipping name.

 9.3.8 – Recognizing Hazardous Materials